 Asbestos becomes dangerous only when it is disturbed from its safe state.
 If it is left in a managed and contained state, the health hazard is greatly reduced.
 Therefore it should not be moved unnecessarily as removing it is much more dangerous than leaving it in place and managing it.

-If ACMs require sealing, encapsulating or removal, it requires the work of a skilled and approved specialist in asbestos removal south Manchester.
-This includes high risks such as pipe insulation and insulation panels, to cement sheets and roofing.
+If ACMs require sealing, encapsulating or removal, it requires the work of a skilled and approved specialist in asbestos removal in south Manchester.
+This includes high risks such as pipe insulation and insulation panels, cement sheets and roofing.
 Tampering or removal of asbestos by any other party leaves you liable for potential heavy fines and possible prison sentencing.